Operation Desert Weasel | Hunting HTB/Sandworm

 It allows a process and all its descendants to have their own private view of the globally shared kernel resources, such as the network stack, process table, mount table.* Then I realized something I should have realize much earlier than this point.

 No user.txt flag and very little number of executables…(You remembered it, right?)
+They all point to one thing.
+We are in a jail which means a restricted environment.

 If you are confused at this stage please check out firejail and namespaces/container technology more.
 There are a lot to explore in that field.
+To be able to access the real system we have to escape from the jail.
+But how?
+I looked at firejail sandbox escape vulnerabilities, couldn’t find anything.
+Again, I started to surf in the system.

 And it sits here in plaintext.